University-of-Manitoba-Computer-Science/tools-n-techniques/topic12/topic-4.md

   You can decode the results above as:

   * `tmux` is the name of the program
-  * `plucky` is the name of the Ubuntu release this package was made for (Plucky Puffin)
+  * `stable` is the name of the Debian release this package was made for.
-  * `3.2a-4build1` is the version of this package.
+  * `3.5a-3` is the version of this package.
   * `amd64` is the architecture that this package was built for.
 * Search for what you're looking for online and have the website tell you what to install.